acganesh/acgan.sh/posts/2016-12-23-prime-counting.md

 ## Algorithm Overview

-In the 1870s, the German astronomer Ernst Meissel discovered a combinatorial method to compute $\pi(x)$, which was extended and simplified by Derrick H. Lehmer in 1959 [^1].
+In the 1870s, the German astronomer Ernst Meissel discovered a combinatorial method to compute $\pi(x)$, which was extended and simplified by Derrick H. Lehmer in 1959<label class="margin-toggle sidenote-number"></label><span class="sidenote">
+D. H. Lehmer, [“On the exact number of primes less than a given limit”](http://projecteuclid.org/euclid.ijm/1255455259), *Illinois Journal of Mathematics*, vol. 3, pp. 381–388, 1959.
+</span>.

 The Meissel-Lehmer algorithm allows us to compute $\pi(x)$ in $O\left (\frac{x}{(\ln x)^4} \right )$ time using $O\left (\frac{x^{1/3}}{\ln x} \right )$ space.
 Let $p_1, p_2, \dots$ denote the prime numbers.
 The algorithm allows us to compute $\pi(x)$ as follows: